Prince Andrew’s accuser asks UK public for support

 Epstein was a wealthy financier with many powerful friends.
 He was in prison on sex trafficking charges when he died.

-The scandal is one of the worst to grip the royal household in recent decades
+The scandal is one of the worst to have gripped the royal household in recent decades